-Woman critically injured in shooting along Florida Boulevard early Wednesday morning
+Woman fatally shot along Florida Boulevard early Wednesday morning

 Latest Weather Blog

-BATON ROUGE - A woman was injured in a shooting early Wednesday morning, emergency officials said.
+BATON ROUGE - A woman was killed in a shooting along Florida Boulevard early Wednesday morning

-Officials said the shooting happened near the intersection of Florida Boulevard and Green Oak Drive shortly before 6 a.m..
+Officials said 55-year-old Mirtalarellana Ramirez was shot near the intersection of Florida Boulevard and Green Oak Drive shortly before 6 a.m.

-One woman was taken to the hospital in critical condition.
+Ramirez was taken to the hospital where she later died.

 More News